jcorporation/myMPD/docs/010-installation/compiling/index.md

     - mkdocs

 You can type `./build.sh installdeps` as root to install the dependencies (works only for supported distributions).
 For all other distributions you must install the packages manually.

+### libmpdclient

+myMPD requires a very recent [libmpdclient](https://github.com/MusicPlayerDaemon/libmpdclient) version.
+This version is distributed in the myMPD source tree and used if no libmpdclient was found or the found library is too old.

 ## Building myMPD